oracle/terraform-examples/examples/opc/bastion-host-provisioning/modules/bastion/README.md

 Bastion Host Module
 ===================

-This module create a bastion instance with a public ip address on the Shared Network interface enabled for SSH access.
+This module creates a bastion instance with a public ip address on the Shared Network interface enabled for SSH access.

 Example Usage
 -------------